Goamo/Catarse/README.md

 # Catarse
+This program is designed for quickly capturing your plans, ideas, and concept art.
+It’s ideal for designers who need to communicate effectively with clients.

-Catarse is an open-source editor with two parts: a graphics editor for creating 2D graphics with 3D support and tools for video filtering and editing for animation.
-Built with Three.js, it's perfect for working with both graphics and video content.
+Catarse is an open-source graphics editor for creating 2D artwork with 3D support.
+Built with Three.js, it’s perfectly suited for working with visual content.